-- Mild pelvic pain. - Pain in the lower back. - Discomfort with sexual intercourse. - Abnormal menstruation, including changes in menstrual flow, length of bleeding and intervals between periods. - Some ovarian growth may produce excessive hormones and the clinical effects will depend on the type of hormones that are being produced such as: - ➤ Effects of excessive female hormones present with abnormal menstruation, precocious puberty (early onset of puberty in young girls) - ➤ Effects of excessive male hormones present with acne, oily skin, increased male type of hair distribution, hoarseness of voice, breast atrophy, clitoral enlargement. - If a large ovarian cyst twists or ruptures, the following will occur in the lower abdomen-severe pain, tender lower abdomen and swelling.
+- Mild pelvic pain. - Pain in the lower back. - Discomfort with sexual intercourse. - Abnormal menstruation, including changes in menstrual flow, length of bleeding and intervals between periods. - Some ovarian growth may produce excessive hormones and the clinical effects will depend on the type of hormones that are being produce such as: - ➤ Effects of excessive female hormones present with abnormal menstruation, precocious puberty (early onset of puberty in young girls) - ➤ Effects of excessive male hormones present with acne, oily skin, increased male type of hair distribution, hoarseness of voice, breast atrophy, clitoral enlargement. - If a large ovarian tumour twists or ruptures, the following will occur in the lower abdomen-severe pain, rigid muscles, swelling.

-Common types of benign ovarian cysts are:
+Common types of benign ovarian tumours are: